 - Writing sample

-- TOEFL or IELTS (for international students only)
+- TOEFL, IELTS or PTE (for international students only)

 Applicants should apply online using the USC Graduate Application.
 The online application is required for all graduate applicants to USC.
 It can be accessed at https://gradadm.usc.edu/apply/ Letters of recommendation, CV, personal statement, and writing sample should be uploaded as part of the online application.
 Official copies of all college transcripts should be submitted directly to the USC Office of Admission.
 Official test scores should be sent from the testing agency directly to USC.
 USC's ETS school code is 4852.